 Two recent photos not more than one inch by one inch in size.

-Usually you’ll watch a one-hour training video of traffic laws.
-Your eyesight and reaction times might also be tested.
-You’ll need to confirm if you’re a temporary resident or not.
+Usually you watch a one-hour training video of traffic laws.
+Your eyesight and reaction times might also be tested and you might need to confirm if you’re a temporary resident or not.

 As motorcycles are everywhere it might be sensible to get a licence for both motorbikes and cars.

-However, if you’ve got only a UK driving licence, you’ll still need written and practical tests for a Thai motorcycle licence.
+However, if you’ve got only a UK driving licence, you still need written and practical tests for a Thai motorcycle licence.

 Some tourist shops will offer to organise a licence for you, but at a massive mark-up.